 - Sexual assault, Dating violence, Domestic violence, or Stalking behavior.

 The College Police Department will immediately initiate a criminal investigation into on-campus sexual assaults and utilize investigation services and resources of partner agencies.
 Although strongly encouraged to report, victims have the right not to report crimes to law enforcement and decline any of all involvement with the police.

 The College Police will undertake immediate steps to ensure the safety of the victim and others on and off campus, begin the collection of evidence which could include obtaining physical evidence and statements from the victim, witnesses, and suspect(s), and meeting the legal requirement of criminal investigations and prosecutions.
-The College Police will also notify the Office of Employee Relations and Title IX, and Student Services for potential administrative action and victim accommodation.
+The College Police will also notify the Office of Employee Relations and Title IX for potential administrative action, and Student Services for potential victim accommodation for students.
 Student Services staff members and the Title IX Coordinator will assist any victim with notifying law enforcement if the victim so desires.

-Victims of domestic violence, dating violence, sexual assault, and stalking may report the incident directly to Janene McIntyre, the Director of Employee Relations and Title IX, at 619-421-6700 x5207.
+Victims of domestic violence, dating violence, sexual assault, and stalking may report the incident directly to Meng Zhang, the Interim Director of Employee Relations and Title IX, at 619-421-6700 x5207.
 If victims who are students desire accommodations, they may reach out directly to Student Services by contacting Rachel Fischer or Janet Bynum at 619-421-6700 x5810.
 For victims who are employees and who desire accommodations, they may reach out directly to Meng Zhang, the Interim Director of Employee Relations and Title IX, at 619-421-6700 x5207.
 The Office of Employee Relations and Title IX or Student Services will assist any victim with notifying law enforcement if the victim so desires.